nicoboyce/nicoboycedotcom/gear.md

 ![One corner of the studio.](/public/img/studio.jpg) *One corner of the studio.*

 For many years I used Ashdown amplifiers, first a MAG 400W with 410 (the old red face UK model) and later an ABM Evo II 112.
 Recently I picked up an amp I always wanted to own, a Genz Benz ShuttleMax 9.2.
-This runs into a Matamp cab with Fane speaker.
+This runs into a Matamp cab with Fane neodymium speaker.

 In higher registers, I have a Gibson Les Paul CM (2015) with the PAF replaced with a Lace Sensors Deathbucker.
 This one stays in C and is strung with 13s.
 I also have an ESP LTD LP type which has a bridge DiMarzio SD, coil split, this is my D guitar currently.
 My first guitar, a Vintage branded SG type with Wilkinson pickups, is currently in E. All are strung with d'Addario usually.

 These go to an Epiphone Valve Special, a Blackstar HT-5H or sometimes the Genz for that grunt.

-Effects come and go but I wouldn't be without the ProCo Turbo Rat (I use a restored original) and a Big Muff, ideally with Tone Wicker.
+Effects come and go but I wouldn't be without the ProCo Turbo Rat and a Big Muff with Tone Wicker.
+The Rat is an '80s one and I need to swap out 9v adaptor for a modern one.
 I've got a few weirdo pedals like a Gojira FX Ants fuzz and I've built a few of my own noiseboxes.
 Sometimes I'll break out the Whammy or the Akai Headrush E2.

 ### Audio recording